Caioledan/GitHub-User-Activity-CLI/README.md

 # GitHub User Activity CLI

-A simple and lightweight command-line interface (CLI) to fetch and display the recent activity of any GitHub user directly in your terminal.
+A simple and lightweight command-line interface (CLI) to fetch and display the recent activity of any GitHub user directly in your terminal, based on [Roadmap.sh Github User Activity Project](https://roadmap.sh/projects/github-user-activity).

 This is a great tool for quickly checking what developers have been working on without leaving your terminal.